 Cranker by The Electronic Knights

-Cranker is an Amiga executable (and data) cruncher.
+Cranker is an Amiga executable and data cruncher and decruncher.

 Executables decrunch while loading and decrunching requires no

 additional memory.
 Cranker is by far the fastest way to run large

 executables from disk on old, unexpanded Amigas.